Yahel150/Hook-Everything/README.md

 ### Analyze the target

 Find where the application handles the behavior to change: drawing text, retrieving keyboard messages, rendering cards, or checking a game rule.
 Inspecting PE headers and imports identifies the executable's architecture and imported functions.
 Disassembly and debugging connect these functions to visible behavior and help locate internal game data.
 The folder guides describe analysis with IDA.
-The Solitaire analysis also used Python to inspect PE structures, plus `objdump` and Visual Studio's `dumpbin` to inspect x86 instructions.

 For an IAT hook, calculate the imported function entry's offset relative to the executable's image base.
 Add that offset to the actual loaded base at runtime.
 These offsets remain specific to the executable being analyzed.